MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/what-s-new-in-driver-development.md

 The following Storage features were added in Windows 10, version 1903:

-* New IOCTL and associated structures to report a device's endurance information
+* New Storport APIs for logging device failure and hardware protocol errors in ETW events and to query for platform D3 desired behavior
-* New IOCTL to set the properties of a storage device or adapter
+* New API to set the properties of a storage device or adapter
-* New IOCTLs and associated structures to set the properties of a storage device or adapter, including the ability to set protocol-specific information
 * For file systems, new DDIs were added to support retrieving extended attributes (EA) information upon create completion, allowing mini-filters to alter the ECP payload to change what higher filters see

 ### <a name="wifi-1903"></a>Wi-fi